jbroadway/stripe/README.md

 Stripe can be configured to send notifications back to your site whenever an event occurs, such as refunding a payment, or creating a new customer account.
 You can set the webhooks handler in the Stripe Payments settings form.
-This script will receive an array version of the `Stripe_Event` object returned from calling `Stripe_Event::retrieve()`, which you can then use to take action on the event that occurred, such as logging activity or disabling accounts after too many failed billing attempts.
+This script will receive a `$data['event']` parameter which is the `Stripe_Event` object returned from calling `Stripe_Event::retrieve()`, which you can then use to take action on the event that occurred, such as logging activity or disabling accounts after too many failed billing attempts.

 To ensure your webhooks handler is secure, here is a sample script outline: